volodymyrhudyma/blog/content/blog/dynamic-and-nested-routes-in-react-router-v5.md

 Note, that we don't need to create a separate component for each product, we can render a generic one that would get the product details based on the **slug**.

 ## Summary

+React Router is a powerful tool for creating a routing system in your React application.

+In the [previous article](/add-react-router-v-5-to-your-react-application/), we learned how to set up and configure the library.

+Today we added some nested and dynamic routes to make our demo look like a real-world application.